elsie-dev/ignite/README.md

 node app.js
 ```

-Dockerized the express application then pushed to Dockerhub
+Containerize the express application then pushed to Dockerhub

+save the script , and make it executable by running ```chmod +x cluster.sh``` and then run it.